chseong02/sponge_sol/writeups/assn0.md

 This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 954fb0f113

 - Optional: I had unexpected difficulty with: [describe]